Diabetes and Eye Health

 What is Diabetic Retinopathy?

-Diabetic retinopathy is the single-most common eye disease in people who have diabetes.
+Diabetic retinopathy is the most common eye disease in people with diabetes.
 It’s also a leading culprit of blindness in the United States.2

-Diabetic retinopathy refers to a health condition that develops when the blood vessels in the retina change.2 The retina refers to the layer of tissue in the back of the eye that is sensitive to light.
+Diabetic retinopathy is a health condition that develops when the blood vessels in the retina change.2 The retina refers to the layer of tissue in the back of the eye that is sensitive to light.

 When you look around, the images you see come through your eye’s lens.
 They are then focused on the retina, which sends them as signals along the optic nerve to your brain.
-The retina plays an important role in your vision, but diabetic retinopathy can take a toll on it.
+The retina plays an important role in your vision, but diabetic retinopathy can take a toll.

-- Nonproliferative diabetic retinopathy is the first stage.
-During this early stage, the blood vessels in your retina become swollen and leak.
-You may experience some vision issues during this stage if fluid or blood leaks into the central part of the retina (macular edema).2
+During the nonproliferative stage, the blood vessels in your retina become swollen and leak.
+You may experience vision issues during this stage if fluid or blood leaks into the central part of the retina (macular edema).2

-- Proliferative diabetic retinopathy is the second stage.
-During this advanced stage, new blood vessels grow on your retina.
-They can break and bleed into the vitreous (the natural gel in your eyes).
-You can experience severe vision loss during this stage.2
+The second, more advanced stage of diabetic retinopathy is proliferative diabetic retinopathy.
+New blood vessels grow on your retina that can break and bleed into the vitreous (the natural gel in your eyes).
+This stage of diabetic retinopathy can lead to severe vision loss.2

 Diabetic retinopathy happens when there are changes in the blood vessels in your retina.
 This can happen if you develop diabetes.2